devtron-labs/devtron/docs/reference/glossary.md

 ### Commit Hash

 A unique identifier representing a specific version of source code in a Git [repository](#repo).
-In Devtron, you can view the commit hash for all the commits you have pushed to your branch while selecting the git material under the `Build & Deploy` tab of your application.
+In Devtron, you can view the commit hash of the top 15 commits you pushed to your branch while selecting the git material under the `Build & Deploy` tab of your application.

 ### ConfigMaps